 Stone or cinderblock walls are very common in basements.
 If your basement has any moisture issues, you'll need to fix those problems before adding any paint to the walls, especially if you'll be covering cement or stone in the basement.

 If your basement features a stone fireplace or extensive cement or cinder block features, be sure to take the color of the stone or cement into account when choosing your colors.
 Stone and cement can cast a gray shadow onto white walls, or walls with weak colors.
 You'll want to choose saturated wall colors to reduce all that gray in the basement.

-If your Basement is One Large Open Space
+If You Have One Large Open Space

+Some basements are wide open spaces.
+Choosing just one paint color for the entire basement can seem overwhelming.
 If you're decorating a large open basement that will encompass a variety of uses, you can use color to separate divide it up into activity areas.
-Don't be afraid to mix the colors up from area to area to create a visual separation.
+Don't be afraid to mix the colors up from area to area to create visual separation.
 A media area at one end of the basement can be painted in a rich blue, while the kid's play area in the other corner can be decorated in yellow.
 Try using molding or stripes vertically to separate your separate spaces.

-Room dividers, fireplaces, and shelves, can help you separate your paint colors more attractively than just starting and stopping color in the middle of a wall.
+Room dividers, fireplaces, and shelves can help you separate your paint colors more attractively than just starting and stopping color in the middle of a wall.
 Choose one color scheme for the entire basement using your main color throughout with accents in each activity area to tie everything in.
 You can flip your color palette from one area to the next to give the basement a coordinated look.